 To prepare this quick & delicious Baked Pangasius Fish, you’ll only need some simple and readily available ingredients.
 Here they are:

-- Pangasius Fish Fillets: Usually when you buy it from nearby supermarket, the fillets are frozen.
-With this recipe, you don’t need to wait for it to thaw, simply use frozen fillets.
+- Pangasius Fish Fillets: Typically, when purchased from a nearby supermarket, the fillets are frozen.
+With this recipe, you don’t need to wait for them to thaw; you can simply use the frozen fillets.

 - Olive Oil: A touch of olive oil adds some fat to the fish and prevents it from sticking to the baking dish.

 - Lemon Juice (Optional): Freshly squeezed lemon juice provides a zesty and refreshing flavor that complements the fish beautifully.
-However, if you don’t like to have your baked fillets tangy, or if there are no lemon at home, you can skip it.
+However, if you don’t enjoy your baked fillets with a tangy flavor, or if you don’t have any lemons at home, you can skip it.

-- Salt and Pepper: These pantry staples are used to season the fish to your taste.
+- Salt and Pepper: These pantry staples are used to season the fish according to your taste.

-- Fresh Herbs and Lemon Slices for Garnish: While not essential, fresh herbs and lemon slices make for an appealing presentation.
-I used basil leaves from my little garden and that’s enough to make an interesting combination.
+- Fresh Herbs and Lemon Slices for Garnish: While not essential, fresh herbs and lemon slices can enhance the presentation.
+I used basil leaves from my small garden, enough to create an interesting combination.

 How to bake frozen pangasius fillets

-Preparing Baked Pangasius Fish is a straightforward process.
+Preparing Baked Pangasius Fish is a straightforward process, quite similar to other fishes like trout or salmon.
 Here are the simple steps to get your fish ready for the oven:

 Step 1.
 Seasoning & Preheat the Oven

-- Preheat the Oven: Start by preheating your oven to a temperature of 400°F (200°C).
-This ensures that your fish bakes evenly but still quickly.
+- Preheat the Oven: Begin by preheating your oven to a temperature of 400°F (200°C).
+This step ensures that your fish bakes evenly and quickly.

-- Season with Salt and Pepper: After washing the frozen fillets with water, sprinkle a pinch of salt and pepper on both sides of each frozen fillet.
-This adds a fundamental layer of flavor to the fish.
-You can also add some herbs, shallot, ginger, garlic, etc. or drizzle a bit of lemon if desired.
+- Season with Salt and Pepper: After rinsing the frozen fillets with water, sprinkle a pinch of salt and pepper on both sides of each frozen fillet.
+This imparts a basic layer of flavor to the fish.
+If desired, you can also add some herbs, shallots, ginger, garlic, or drizzle a bit of lemon.

 - Drizzle with Olive Oil: Place the fish fillets on a baking dish lined with parchment paper.
 Drizzle a modest amount of olive oil over the fillets.
 If desired, use your fingers or a brush to evenly coat them.